Hip-Hop-Xpress/hhx-api/hhx-api.wiki/Featured Artists.md

 `caption` | `string` | none, can be empty | briefly describes the image

 ## The Social media object
 Social media schema for `socials` array in the featured artist object.
-Each field is required when [creating new images.](#add-images)
+Each field is required when [adding social media platforms](#add-social)
 ```json
 {
   "type": "instagram",